khalea/khalea/README.md

 #### What Am I Up To?

-- 🗽 Based in NYC
+- 🗽 Based in NYC, working in Finance
-- 👾 Working on Auditorium - a private community chat & media space that anyone can spin up when traditional social media sites aren't enough.
 - 🔎 Passively searching for new software engineering roles.
 - 🎶 Always working on/playing guitar, piano, DJing, and/or music production.

 #### About

 - 🖥 Current SWE at Wells Fargo - Capital Markets Technology.
-Former iOS Engineer @ Shopify (Jan 2022 - May 2023).
+Prev iOS Engineer @ Shopify, Data Engineering @ Capgemini.

 - 🎓  B.S.
 Informatics with Computer Science at IU Bloomington - Class of 2020.